A Timer-Off Application

 In this animated object, learners examine the internal structure of an unloading valve.
 This learning object includes a video clip demonstrating the use of an unloading valve in a metal stamping application.

-Students read an explanation of reactive power in a power distribution system involving motors, generators and transformers.
-A brief quiz completes the activity.
+Learners read an explanation of the concept of apparent power in a power distribution system involving motors, generators, and transformers.
+A quiz completes this interactive lesson.

 The Purge Level Measurement Method